In this Guide

 The controller allows you to get the most out of the panel that’s included in the package.
 We’re impressed by how many features Renogy have packed into the new Wanderer controller, which is specially designed to be compatible with campers and motor homes.

 It has a negative grounding system onboard, which helps expand its off-the-grid potential.
 It also maintains even, controlled flow for all 12V appliances.
 It’s particularly handy for the 12V-type appliances and pieces of equipment that are standard for campers, trucks, and RV’s.

 It can be adapted for multiple voltages.
 The controller allows you to run nearly any 12V appliances from vehicles, or 120V appliances through an inverter.
 It also works with any type of battery, from marine models to special solar batteries.

 That near-universal compatibility makes this one a great choice for people who have an idiosyncratic system to hook up, or people who want to use solar power for a range of applications.

 It’s very versatile.
 This is a kit that’s designed to work in any number of configurations.
 You can bracket it to the top of a camper, attach it to your roof, or create a portable stand for it to bring on a tenting expedition.

 You can even use it on your boat!
 We like it because all the parts are modular, so they’re easy to rearrange.
 The kit comes with lots of brackets and bolts to help you get set up in any configuration.

 Unlike a lot of other solar starter kits, this one’s the real deal.
-Previous buyers said the level of quality in the Renova’s parts was very impressive.
+The level of quality in the Renova’s parts is very impressive.
 This one also has a much better reliability record than other starter sets.
 The solar panel will be useful for years to come, even if you eventually replace the controller to expand your system.